stowball/Suzi/README.md

 * `grid($breakpoints: (480, 600, 768, 960), $percentages: (10, 20, 25, 30, 33.3333, 40, 50, 60, 66.6666, 70, 75, 80, 90, 100))`

-	Outputs relevant media queries and classes for Suzi's flexible and responsive grid system
+	Outputs relevant media queries and helper classes for [Suzi's flexible, customisable and responsive grid system](https://github.com/izilla/Suzi/blob/master/builds/markup/grid.html)

 	* `$breakpoints`: A list of the breakpoints (in pixels) that media queries and classes should be generated for (default: 480, 600, 768, 960))
-	* `$percentages`: A list of the class name percentages to be output for each breakpoint (default: 10, 20, 25, 30, 33.3333, 40, 50, 60, 66.6666, 70, 75, 80, 90, 100)
+	* `$percentages`: A list of the class name percentages to be output for each breakpoint and as simple default overrides (default: 10, 20, 25, 30, 33.3333, 40, 50, 60, 66.6666, 70, 75, 80, 90, 100)

 * `hover($pseudo: false)`